← Back to wiki

 Flavor Profile

 Mildly bitter and peppery with a fresh, grassy quality.
 The sulfurous bite is gentler than mature broccoli.
 Stems are crunchy and delicate.
-They work best as a raw finishing element rather than a cooked ingredient -- think of them as a condiment with outsized nutritional impact.
+They work best as a raw finishing element rather than a cooked ingredient.

 The Science